Alex-Genovese/floatversion/README.md

   -RM [int]           Outputs the single lowest/earliest value in the list.
 With integer, as -M but
                       reverses only the M filter set, not the list, eg. -M 3  > 3 2 1  -RM 3 > 1 2 3
                       also accepts '-r' to reverse a lowest set filter ...
-  -g | --gt           A > B, returns true/false eg. if fv -g "A B"; then .. (.nums or sem ver)
+  -g | -qg | --gt     A > B, returns true/false eg. if fv -g "A B"; then .. (.nums or sem ver)
-                      use -v for dev output, normally quiet and allows conditional testing.
-  -Q | --quiet        Quieten general error messages, as alternative to using '2>/dev/null' -v | --verbose      Show algorithm sequences (full version only) for problem output
-       --sort-v       use sort -V (if present) in preference to the default jq methods --no-svb       no falling back to 'jq' if 'sort -V' is unavailable, show error instead
+                      use -v for dev output, normally quiet and allows conditional testing (-qg quieter errors) -Q | --quiet        Quieten general error messages, as alternative to using '2>/dev/null' Use -qc | -qs | -qg  for reduced error output on full machine tests (no help notes) -v | --verbose      Show algorithm sequences (full version only) for problem output --sort-v       use sort -V (if present) in preference to the default jq methods --no-svb       no falling back to 'jq' if 'sort -V' is unavailable, show error instead